Reginald VelJohnson: Career

 VelJohnson is known for playing police officers in films and on television.
-His early career included a brief appearance in Ghostbusters (1984) as a municipal corrections officer, and an appearance in Crocodile Dundee (1986) as a limo driver.
-VelJohnson played alongside Tom Hanks, as Det.
-David Sutton, in Turner & Hooch (1989).
-He would also play an ambulance driver in Remo Williams: The Adventure Begins (1985) in which he was credited by the stage name Ivory Ocean.
+His early career included a brief appearance in Ghostbusters (1984), as a municipal corrections officer, and an appearance in Crocodile Dundee (1986) as a limo driver.
+VelJohnson played alongside Tom Hanks, as Detective David Sutton, in Turner & Hooch (1989).
+He played an ambulance driver in Remo Williams: The Adventure Begins (1985) in which he was credited by the stage name Ivory Ocean.

-VelJohnson had his breakthrough role as Sgt.
-Al Powell in the 1988 film Die Hard.
+VelJohnson had his breakthrough role as Sergeant Al Powell in the 1988 film Die Hard.
 VelJohnson was hired after Gene Hackman, originally hired to play the role, became unavailable, and producers decided to hire a relatively unknown actor for the part.
-He came from New York to California to film it for nine months, which was so long that he just ended up residing in California permanently thereafter.
-He also later reprised the character in the 1990 sequel Die Hard 2.
-VelJohnson again portrayed Sgt.
-Powell in the GameCube video game title, Die Hard: Vendetta, in 2002.
+He came from New York to California to film it for nine months, which was so long that he ended up residing in California permanently thereafter.
+He later reprised the character in the 1990 sequel Die Hard 2.
+VelJohnson again portrayed Powell in the GameCube video game Die Hard: Vendetta in 2002.

-In 1989, VelJohnson was cast as the memorable police officer and family patriarch Carl Winslow in the ABC (later CBS) sitcom Family Matters, alongside Jo Marie Payton, who played his wife Harriette Winslow.
-It was a spinoff of the popular show Perfect Strangers on which he appeared only once, though Harriette appeared as a re-occurring guest star.
+In 1989, VelJohnson was cast as police officer and family patriarch Carl Winslow in the ABC (later CBS) sitcom Family Matters, alongside Jo Marie Payton, who played his wife Harriette Winslow.
+It was a spinoff of the popular show Perfect Strangers on which he appeared only once, though Payton appeared as a recurring guest star.
 He starred on the show until it ended in 1998.
 Since the end of Family Matters, VelJohnson has done mostly voice and guest star work.
-VelJohnson has made guest appearances in several TV shows, including The Equalizer, Diagnosis: Murder, Twice in a Lifetime, Will & Grace, Monk, CSI: Crime Scene Investigation, Eve, Crossing Jordan, The Parkers, That's So Raven, and Bones.
-He also had a minor role in the 2002 film Like Mike.
+VelJohnson has made guest appearances in several TV shows, including The Equalizer, Diagnosis: Murder, Twice in a Lifetime, Will & Grace, Monk, It's Always Sunny in Philadelphia, CSI: Crime Scene Investigation, Eve, Brooklyn Nine-Nine, Crossing Jordan, The Parkers, That's So Raven, and Bones.
+He had a minor role in the 2002 film Like Mike and a recurring role as Pastor/Brother Haywood on Mike & Molly.
 In 2007, he appeared in the short films Reverse, Nerve Endings, and Time Upon A Once which were made during the reality show On the Lot.
-The following year, he appeared as the "Sgt.
-Al Powell" character from the Die Hard series in an episode of NBC's Chuck titled "Chuck Versus the Santa Claus", as the cousin of Big Mike (Mark Christopher Lawrence).
-In 2010, VelJohnson started a recurring role as Principal, later Superintendent, Strickland on the Disney sitcom I'm in the Band and also Funnyordie.com's short HBO film titled Just 3 Boyz starring Tim Heidecker, Eric Wareheim, and Zach Galifianakis.
-He has also appeared in the comedy film, The Formula, starring alongside Brandon Baker and Sasha Jackson.
+In 2008, he appeared as the Al Powell character from the Die Hard series in an episode of NBC's Chuck titled "Chuck Versus the Santa Claus", as the cousin of Big Mike (Mark Christopher Lawrence).
+In 2010, VelJohnson started a recurring role as Principal, later Superintendent, Strickland on the Disney sitcom I'm in the Band and Funnyordie.com's short HBO film titled Just 3 Boyz starring Tim Heidecker, Eric Wareheim, and Zach Galifianakis.
+He has appeared in the comedy film The Formula, starring alongside Brandon Baker and Sasha Jackson.
 He played air traffic controller Bob Abbot in the 2012 film Air Collision.